As You Like It (1936 film): Production

 The 1936 adaptation was directed in London by Paul Czinner, an Austrian Jew who fled his home country to avoid political persecution.
 The film stars his wife, Elizabeth Bergner, also an Austrian Jewish refugee.
 To the persecuted, the escape to the Forest of Arden does not simply represent, as Celia sees it, a place to spend time and relax so much as an escape to freedom.
 This view is reflected in the film created by refugees, and speaks to other refugees and exiles.

 Music

-The film is notable for being scored by William Walton, who was to become Olivier's longtime musical collaborator, scoring his films of Henry V, Hamlet and Richard III, and defending his score for the film Battle of Britain against its replacement by Ron Goodwin's.
+The film is notable for being composed by William Walton, who was to become Olivier's longtime musical collaborator, scoring his films of Henry V, Hamlet and Richard III.
+Olivier defended Walton's score for the film Battle of Britain against its replacement by Ron Goodwin's.

 Reception

 Writing for The Spectator in 1936, Graham Greene gave the film a mixed review.
 When considering the film as a work of Shakespeare, Greene noted that the film maintained a relatively high level of faithfulness to the original play despite the British Board of Film Censors' disapprobation of anything remotely approaching immodesty.
 Greene praised the acting of Bergner and Olivier, although he expressed dissatisfaction with that of Ainley and Quartermaine.
 When considering the film as a cinematic experience, Greene found it to be "less satisfactory".
 Criticizing Czinner for treating the medium as little more than a larger stage with "far too many dull middle-length shots from a fixed camera", Greene suggested that the presentation of the story was disappointing.